aaron-22766/42_minishell/README.md

 ### Readline

 * we call `line = readline(prompt);`
-* if the line is NULL and the readline variable `rl_eor_found` is true, it means that ctrl-D was pressed and the shell should exit (after freeing everything or course)
+* if the line is NULL and the readline variable `rl_eor_found` is true, it means that ctrl-D was pressed and the shell should exit (after freeing everything of course)
 * then we add the line to the history if it isn't empty
 * we check the line for only whitespace characters, in which case we don't need to do anything (loop starts over) and the prompt status should turn grey